');

 About Breckenridge, OK

-Breckenridge is a small community in Oklahoma with a population of 151 residents.
-The median household income is $56,000 per year, which is near the national average.
-The median age in Breckenridge is 50.4 years.
+Breckenridge is a small community located in Oklahoma with a population of 151 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,000 per year, which is 25% below the national median of $75,149.
+The median age of 50.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Breckenridge, OK